opeyemiorugun/conduit-realworld-example-app-docker/README.md

 ---

 ## 🔹 What I Did
-- **Dockerized the application**: created Dockerfiles for frontend, and backend.
+- **Dockerized the application**: created Dockerfiles for frontend, backend, and database.
-- **Multi-container setup**: instead of running everything in one container, I separated services into three connected containers without relying on Docker Compose.
+- **Two setups provided**:
+  - `with-docker-compose/` → all services orchestrated with Docker Compose.
+  - `without-docker-compose/` → manual multi-container setup (frontend, backend, DB).
-- **Database runtime script**: added a script to handle DB connection since Docker Compose wasn't used.
+- **Database runtime and migration script**: ensured DB connection works without Compose.
+  *Database migrations are run automatically by the backend container’s entrypoint script when the container starts.*
 - **Config fixes**:
-  - Fixed `.env` misconfiguration (database was set to SQL instead of PostgreSQL).
+  - Fixed `.env.example` misconfiguration (database was set to SQL instead of PostgreSQL).
   - Corrected API URLs for Docker networking.
-- **Learning-focused restructuring**: adapted a monorepo/microservice-style codebase to a multi-container architecture for clarity and practice.
+- **Learning-focused restructuring**: adapted a monorepo/microservice-style codebase to a multi-container architecture.

 ---